unahouExosite/docs/portals/README.md

 ### Get user
 `GET /api/portals/v1/users/{user-id}`

-Return a infomation of user
+Get information about a user.

 #### Request
 Request body is empty.

 #### Response
-On success, response has HTTP status 200 and user object.
-See user in the type section for more details.
+On success, response has HTTP status 200 and a body containing a [user object](#user-object).

 On failure, response has HTTP status of 400 or greater.